The Outer Worlds 2 Early Access Impressions – Bigger, Bolder, and Closer to New Vegas Than Ever

 7: Are companions returning?

-Obsidian hasn’t confirmed full romance arcs, but players report deeper personal quests and stronger emotional connections with companions.
+Obsidian hasn’t announced full romance arcs yet, but players have described deeper personal quests and emotional connections with companions.

-9: How’s the "The Outer Worlds 2" overall gameplay?
+9: How’s the overall gameplay of “The Outer Worlds 2”?

-Players describe it as snappier, more tactical, and more rewarding, with meaningful build options and improved shooting mechanics.
+Players call it snappier, more tactical and more rewarding, thanks to meaningful build options and improved shooting mechanics.